-4.4 Human Rights Management Plan
+Human Rights Management Plan

-At PetroTal Corp. and our subsidiaries we respect for human rights, based on their recognition as universal, indivisible, and interdependent, is approached in a transversal manner and as a pillar of our management, which implies recognizing how our employees and neighbors related to a project may be affected throughout the value chain.
+At PetroTal Corp. and our subsidiaries, we respect human rights, acknowledging their universal, indivisible and interdependent nature.
+We integrate them in a transversal manner and as a pillar of our management.
+This implies recognizing how our employees and neighbors related to a project may be affected throughout the value chain.